 Option 3: Test mode based: Implement equal PSD test point for all FR1 and FR2 UL CA test cases that require configuring maximum power for all CCs.
 An alternative to method in option 2, can be based on a new dedicated test mode signaling that can be used in the test procedure of UL CA FR1 & FR2 tests to allow disabling of PCC prioritization in a test mode.
 This provides a stable and clean test environment.

+Observation 1: The Pmax availability in FR1 allows updating the FR1 test procedure to configure PCC & SCC with equal PSD.

+Observation 2: The Pmax unavailability in FR2 requires a different solution based on either option 2 or option 3.
+Qualcomm suggestion is to develop a solution based on Option 3 but is open to consider other robust solutions based on option 2.

+Observation 3: Setting equal PSD for all CA test points including >2 CCs may add high level of complexities in test procedure.
+It may be desirable to test only limited CA test configurations where equal PSD is achievable, thus a trade-off between test coverage and test complexity is preferred.

+Observation 4: As agreed in R5-210420r1, RAN 5 to evaluate use of Pmax for FR1 to implement PCC/SCC (equal PSD preferred and recognizing prioritization rules in 38.213) for applicable UL CA FR1 test cases and bring implementation CRs in upcoming RAN 5 meetings.
+Unequal PSD is not precluded from evaluation.